Last updated on September 30, 2025

 Unexpected Windfall | Illustration by Alayna Danner

 Trading cards—from Magic and beyond—are interesting collectables.
 While they fit in your pocket, some can be valued at near-unspeakable dollar figures.
-We’re talking hundreds, even thousands of dollars for a slip of cardboard with a smattering of ink.
+As in hundreds, even thousands of dollars for a slip of cardboard with a smattering of ink.

 Now, those numbers represent the peak of rarity and desire.
 Many cards are far more reasonable, around $50 dollars.
 And we can’t forget about that most precious value, sentimentality.
 We have many reasons to protect our trading cards, especially if we don’t actively use them.
-One option is Card Savers, or Top Loaders, but what’s the difference?
+Two sturdy options are a Card Saver, or Top Loader, but what’s the difference?
 Which is better?

 Let’s get your cards the protection they deserve!